HugoSmits86/dreamcast-vms-icondata-tool/README.md

 # Disclaimer

-This project is offered on a "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND,\
+THIS PROJECT IS OFFERED ON A "AS IS" BASIS,
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND,
-either express or implied.
+EITHER EXPRESS OR IMPLIED.